-I left the monastery and headed towards the brisge of St Maryin passing by the Puerta del Cambron.
-In another 5 minutes I was at the bridge.
+I left the monastery and headed towards the bridge of St Martin passing by the Puerta del Cambron.
+In another 5 minutes, I was at the bridge.

 St Martin Bridge

-I realised I had 2 more hours until my train left and I had some time so I chilled at the bridge for a bit, it was fun watching people ziplining across the river, some adrenaline junkies and some doing it under peer pressure.
+I realised I had 2 more hours until my train left.
+Since I had some time so I chilled at the bridge for a bit.
+It was fun watching people zip lining across the river, some adrenaline junkies and some doing it under peer pressure.